About sentinel lymph node biopsy used in breast cancer staging.

 A Quick overview of the sentinel lymph node biopsy technique

-A sentinel lymph node biopsy is a procedure that was developed to identify metastasis of breast cancer to the axillary lymph nodes, but without having to do a traditional axillary lymph node dissection.
+A sentinel lymph node biopsy is a procedure that was developed to identify metastasis (spread of) breast cancer to the underarm lymph nodes (axillary lymph nodes), but without having to do a traditional axillary lymph node dissection.

 What does sentinel mean?